edouardmenayde/rush-hour/README.md

 directly to the bug creating the bad moves in the first place.

 ### v0.4
-*Perf improvement* : This graph shows the increase in memory use after switching to a map to store the situations.
+*Perf improvement* : This graph shows the increase in memory use after switching to a set to store the situations.

 ### v0.4
 *Perf improvement* : Use `deque` instead of vector to store situations needed to be explored.